timecode/opencanary/README.md

-# OpenCanary by Thinkst Canary
+# Fork of OpenCanary by Thinkst Canary

 <img src="https://raw.githubusercontent.com/thinkst/opencanary/master/docs/logo.png" width="50" style="float: left"> OpenCanary is a multi-protocol network honeypot.
 It's primary use-case is to catch hackers after they've breached non-public networks.
 It has extremely low resource requirements and can be tweaked, modified, and extended.